TheWalkers/listmatch/details.md

 **Exchanging hashes directly.** The problem here is that though the attacker can't "work backwards" from the hashes directly, they can make a ton of guesses quickly, try them all, and recover most of your items.
 Specialized cracking software can hash billions of values per second on a GPU, and it's inexpensive to get a cluster with lots of GPUs as cloud instances, especially the cheaper "spot" or "preemptible" kind.

 It's not primarily the length of the hashes or the security of the hash function that determines how hard it is to recover items with this type of brute-force; it's how hard-to-guess the raw values you're hashing are.
 And it's not hard to guess emails: lists of tens of millions of addresses are already public to check against, and you can try common patterns like `[firstname.lastname]@[domain]` with common first names, last names, and domains.
-You can do more than that with billions of hashes per second at your disposal, but we're not trying to write out the steps to an attack, just to say that powerful attacks are possible.
+You can do much more than that with billions of hashes per second at your disposal, but we're not trying to write out the steps to an attack, just to say that powerful attacks are possible.

 So hashing alone doesn't effectively hide most types of private data from a smart attacker.